 Happy Travelers, what says “summer” more than delicious, smoky barbecue?
 We’ve found some of the best BBQ joints you’ll find anywhere right here in Pennsylvania — all guaranteed to get your mouth watering and light up your taste buds.
-Get ready to pack your bags and crisscross the state for a BBQ-filled road trip sure to delight fans of every BBQ style —– from tangy Texan to sweet, savory St. Louis, and even Korean!
+Get ready to pack your bags and crisscross the state for a BBQ-filled road trip sure to delight fans of every BBQ style – from tangy Texan to sweet, savory St. Louis, and even Korean!
+Be sure to check and see which restaurants are offering takeout or dine-in options before heading out.

 The American Grill in Exeter serves up a true Southern culinary experience, with barbecue worthy of taking center stage.
 Featuring fresh ingredients and bold flavors, the American Grill has an extensive menu of BBQ favorites cooked low and slow over local apple, cherry, or hickory wood and steeped in their signature homemade sauces and rubs.
-Top off your meal with Southern- style strawberry shortcake or banana pudding to complete your culinary experience!
+Top off your meal with Southern-style strawberry shortcake or banana pudding to complete your meal!

 The enticing aromas rising from Big Creek Bar-B-Q’s wood-burning roadside pit let you know you’re in for one special barbecue feast.
-Regular patrons (and some just passing through) rave about the sweet, flavor-filled barbecue sauce, more-than-generous portions, and all-around great food — from the ribs, chicken, pulled pork, and brisket to the super fresh coleslaw and three varieties of baked beans.
+Regular patrons, and visitors alike, rave about the sweet, flavor-filled barbecue sauce, more-than-generous portions, and all-around great food — from the ribs, chicken, pulled pork, and brisket to the super fresh coleslaw and three varieties of baked beans.
 While a bit off the beaten path, it’s definitely worth the detour!

 As the only rustic “shotgun shack” you’ll likely find in Philadelphia, you can’t miss Fette Sau (German for “Fat Pig”) in the city’s Fishtown neighborhood, nor would you want to!
 Specializing in dry-rubbed meats sourced from small, local farms and smoked in-house, you’ll be returning time and again to sample their latest tantalizing barbecue with a menu that changes daily.